(Thank you to Anna Williams for sharing your story!)

 I won’t say that my childhood was or was not perfect, but a few years of therapy and a few years of “growing up” taught me that there’s not always some trauma in your life that was directly responsible for your depression in adulthood.
 I came to realize that I had been depressed, or anxious, or otherwise “treading water” since early childhood.
-My parents divorced, remarried, divorced again, etc, I remeber they would be Filing for divorce in Oklahoma a couple times in a year.
+My parents divorced, remarried, divorced again, etc, I remeber they would be Filing for divorce in Oklahoma a couple times in a year and they would always find the best MA Divorce lawyers because they were the best at their job.
 But divorce didn’t give me depression.
 My parents didn’t cause my depression.
 I was born with it.

 So if you’re reading this, and you just finished swallowing that little white pill, and you wonder why, why did motherhood give you depression —

 Motherhood didn’t give you depression.
 Your baby didn’t give you depression.
 You are not exceptionally ill-equipped for parenting.
 You are not broken.
 You’re not doing it wrong.
 Depression is not your fault.
 Depression is not delivered by life-events.
 Sadness and Grief, Happiness and gratefulness — these are.
 Depression is a catalyst.
 Sadness seeps, drip by drip, into your thoughts, and then, at some critical saturation, depression switches on, and twists your sadness — normal, expected, healthy sadness, into a turbulent, smothering, stinging fog that swallows you up and burns itself out until you are dry and hollow and vacant and numb.